rahul-x-verma/car-value-calculator/README.md

 - We both overindexed on the idea of a catastrophic accident
 - We underindexed on the depreciation cost, probably because it feels "invisible"

-I had a lot of fun with this, and I think it's a great example of a symbiotic interaction between humans, software, and AI.
+I think this is a great example of a symbiotic interaction between humans, software, and AI.
 So I'm publishing it on GitHub, despite the code being 99% AI generated.